varshithams/portfolio/final-project-part-two.md

 | Add videos                               |   Adding videos can add to the seriousness one intended to convey here                  |
 | NGO/Volunteers                           |Organisations are looking for volunteers, so this website can provide information/ contact details about them    |

+I have covered plastic usage around the globe and also the projection of the number we might reach if we keep using them.
+Next, I am planning to get more data on the impact it has created in any way to our health in numbers.